scheuerell-lab/lab-meeting/2021/06-04/readme.md

 * Happy last day of the quarter!

 * Our lab health and safety plan was approved
-    - everyone will need to read and indicate that they ahve done so
+    - everyone will need to read and indicate that they have done so
     - everyone will need to fill out the entry/exit sheet

 # Students